nshkrdotcom/synapse/docs/docs2/direction.md

 **Next Steps:**

 1. **Refine Schema Translation:** Develop a more robust mechanism for translating between Elixir data structures and JSON Schema for tool and result type definitions.
-2. **Implement Error Handling:**  Implement the detailed error handling logic in both `agent_wrapper.py` and `AxonCore.AgentProcess`, including retries and escalation.
+2. **Implement Error Handling:**  Implement the detailed error handling logic in both `agent_wrapper.py` and `SynapseCore.AgentProcess`, including retries and escalation.
 3. **Implement Logging:** Integrate Elixir's `Logger` with the Python agent's logs, potentially using a structured logging format.
-4. **Implement Basic Monitoring:** Add metrics tracking to `AxonCore.AgentProcess` and expose them via `Telemetry` or `PromEx`.
+4. **Implement Basic Monitoring:** Add metrics tracking to `SynapseCore.AgentProcess` and expose them via `Telemetry` or `PromEx`.
 5. **Write Tests:**  Write comprehensive unit and integration tests for both the Elixir and Python components.

-This detailed analysis and proposed approach should provide a solid foundation for building Axon as a powerful and robust Elixir-based AI agent orchestration framework.
+This detailed analysis and proposed approach should provide a solid foundation for building Synapse as a powerful and robust Elixir-based AI agent orchestration framework.
 By carefully defining the integration points and leveraging the strengths of both Elixir and `pydantic-ai`, we can create a system that is both powerful and maintainable.